 Q: How many times have you visited Nigeria?

-A: As of now (October 2020), I have visited Nigeria eleven times.
-My first trip was in April 2000 and my most recent trip was in November 2019.
+A: As of now (August 2024), I have visited Nigeria twelve times.
+My first trip was in April 2000 and my most recent trip was in June 2023.

 Q: Is this your full-time job?
 Do you receive a salary for your work with Bebor?

-A: No. My full-time job is being a Professor in the Department of Political Science at Indiana University Purdue University Indianapolis (IUPUI).
+A: No. My full-time job is being a Professor in the Department of Political Science at Indiana University Indianapolis.
 That is how I pay my bills and support our family.
 My work with these schools in Nigeria is purely voluntary.
 It is something I do on nights, weekends and in my spare time.
 I have never received any salary or monetary compensation for doing this work.

 Q: Do you contribute your own money to support this project or do you just raise funds for it?